captbaritone/grats/website/docs/01-getting-started/02-cli.md

 Options:
-  -V, --version               output the version number -o, --output <SCHEMA_FILE>  Where to write the schema file.
-Defaults to stdout --tsconfig <TSCONFIG>       Path to tsconfig.json.
+  -V, --version               output the version number --tsconfig <TSCONFIG>       Path to tsconfig.json.
 Defaults to auto-detecting based on the current working directory -h, --help                  display help for command